top of page

 I served across the world in many theatres, Northern Ireland, Bosnia, Iraq & Afghan.
 I also managed to travel the world skiing and meeting some of the most amazing characters life has to offer.

 In 2012, I left the British Army after to pursue a civilian career as a civilian licensed aircraft engineer.
-I then headed with my family (my wife Helen, my son Joshua & my daughter Chloe) to the other side of the world to Brunei, which is where we have been until this day.
+I then headed with my family (my wife Helen, my son Joshua & my daughter Chloe) to the other side of the world to Brunei, which is where we have been until 2022.

 As a test of my new-found knowledge, the company decided to upgrade the ancient communication and navigation systems of the Bell 212 to modern digital systems.
 This meant removing over 30 Kg of wiring looms and associated equipment and completely rewiring 3 aircraft from the start.
 It was terrific and I wanted more.